wpilibsuite/frc-docs/source/docs/software/getting-started/windows-setup.rst

 Offline Installer
 ^^^^^^^^^^^^^^^^^

-.. note:: Windows 7: You must install the NI Update or .NET Version 4.62 (or later) before proceeding with the install of VSCode for FRC.
+.. note:: Windows 7: You **must** install the NI Update or .NET Version 4.62 (or later) before proceeding with the install of VSCode for FRC.
 The NI Update installer will automatically install the proper version of .NET.
-The stand alone .NET installer is `here <https://support.microsoft.com/en-us/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows>`__
+The standalone .NET installer is `here <https://support.microsoft.com/en-us/help/3151800/the-net-framework-4-6-2-offline-installer-for-windows>`__

 Download the appropriate installer for your Windows installation (32 bit or 64 bit) `from GitHub <https://github.com/wpilibsuite/allwpilib/releases>`__.
 If you're not sure, open Control Panel -> System to check.